sandeep-sm/sandeep-sm.github.io/_pages/about.md

 Research Interests
 ==================
-Generative Modeling, Image/Video Quality Assessment and Enhancement, Self-Supervised Learning, Efficient Learning
+Applications of generative modeling, image/video quality assessment and enhancement, and self-supervised learning

 Core technical skills
 ==================
-Experience with large-scale distributed training, million-scale dataset generation and handling, proficient in Python.
+Experience with large-scale distributed training, million-scale dataset generation and handling, and proficient in Python.